oshaughnessy/sierramountainll/_pages/softball.md

 May 27   | Sat | 10   | 4     | Sierra Wildflowers 12U  | YLL 12U
 June 2   | Fri | 11   | 5     | YLL 12U                 | Sierra Wildflowers 12U
 June 3   | Sat | 12   | 5     | Sierra Wildflowers 12U  | YLL 12U

+[^3]: For game limits, no new inning is started after the time or inning limit
+      is reached.
+Once an inning has started, it must be finished regardless of time unless the home team is head.